kevinadhiguna/ziremi/README.md

 # Ziremi
-A stock price tracker web app that enables you to look at current stock price of an enterprise.
+A stock price tracker web app that enables you to look at current stock price of an enterprise, powered by streamlit and yfinance.

 ## Demo